Columns and Variables

-Column references (as its name states) refer to a certain table column and retrieve column values.
-When the formula is calculated for a certain table record, the column reference is substituted by a real value taken from the specified column (field) of this record.
-Column references are enclosed in square brackets and contain the name of the column to which they refer, like [Client Name], [Budget].
+Column references (as the name suggests) refer to a specific table column and retrieve column values.
+When the formula is calculated for a particular table record, the column reference is substituted with a real value taken from the specified column (field) of that record.
+Column references are enclosed in square brackets and contain the name of the column to which they refer, like

-Column references are not case sensitive, however, when typing the column name, make sure that it is entered exactly in the way the column is named in the table.
+Column references are not case-sensitive.
+However, when typing the column name, make sure it is entered exactly as the column is named in the table.

-If you use a reference to a certain column and after that change the column name, the name in the formula will be changed automatically.
-So, there is no need to update all formulas that refer to the modified column.
+If you use a reference to a certain column and then change the column name, the name in the formula will be automatically updated.
+Thus, there is no need to manually update all formulas referring to the modified column.

-When working with variables, you should remember that initially all variables are treated as simple text values, so if you want to use them in formulas that process other data types, firstly, you should convert the variable into the necessary data type.
-Read more on variables in thetopic.
+When working with variables, remember that initially, all variables are treated as simple text values.
+If you want to use them in formulas that process other data types, you should first convert the variable into the necessary data type.